 |55-60 Minutes||Summary, Q & A|

-Barbara L. Kornblau is an attorney, an occupational therapist, a certified case manager, and a past President of AOTA, who has been in private practice, on and off throughout her 30+ year career in occupational therapy, and mentored and consulted with other occupational therapists starting out in private practice.
+Barbara L. Kornblau is an attorney, an occupational therapist, a certified case manager, a certified pain educator, and a past President of AOTA, who has been in private practice, on and off throughout her 30+ year career in occupational therapy, and mentored and consulted with other occupational therapists starting out in private practice.
+She is an adjunct professor at Florida A&M University and Rocky Mountain School of the Health Professions.
+She is a consultant to the United Spinal Association Pathways to Employment Program and the American Association on Health and Disabilities Breast Cancer Awareness for Women with Disabilities Program.
+She is also a consultant to developing OTD programs.
 She has hundreds of presentations and publications on topics related to occupational therapy practice, case management, and legal issues.

 Sponsor Disclosure: This Course is presented by OccupationalTherapy.com.